nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 The OAK CLI supports a growing array of different scenarios based on the concrete Oakestra use case and user preferences.

 This CLI initially hides many of its commands to avoid overwhelming new users.
-Additionally, not every user is in need of every available command nor does every command make sense in all situation or environment.
+Additionally, not every user needs every available command, and not every command makes sense in every situation or environment.

 To configure the set of shown commands run `oak configuration local-machine-purpose`.